Kalua Pulled Pork Tacos

 How to Pick a Good Mango

-For the Fresh Mango Salsa recipe, you’ll want to start with some mouth-watering mangos.
+For the Fresh Mango Salsa recipe, you’ll want to start with perfectly ripe mangos.
 Admittedly, this is a fruit that is best plucked from the islands yourself.
 However, you can pick a good one at your local grocery store if you know what to look for.
 When picking a mango, look for one that is slightly soft but not mushy.
 You can determine this by gently squeezing the fruit.
 It should be plump and round.
-If you get a flat mango there is a good chance its going to be stringy.
+If you get a flat mango there is a good chance it’s going to be stringy.
 To be certain the mango is ripe, smell it near the stem and choose one that smells sweetly of melon and pineapple.

 Frequently Asked Questions